Starting Therapy for the first time? Here’s What to Expect with me (Counselling Sessions in Guildford, Haslemere, Surrey + Online)

 Therapy can help you understand and work through the root of your anxiety so that Sundays – and Mondays – no longer feel so heavy.

 👉 If you’re struggling with Sunday Scaries and want support, I help clients with exactly this.
-Get in touch today to find out how we can work together to make your week feel lighter, calmer, and more manageable.
+Get in touch today to find out more.